bdelacretaz/sling-devops-experiments/README.md

 ![System structure and scenario](./sling-devops-vol1.jpg)

 Each Sling instance announces itself to Zookeeper with its IP adress and port, indicating which config it is running.
+A Sling StartupListener service can be used to trigger this announce when Sling is ready.

+The Sling instances can run on different hosts, as long as they can access Zookeeper and as long as the front-end can access them.

 The cluster controller first waits for N instances to be available with the C1 config, and configures the load balancer to use those once they are available.

 Later, we start N additional instances with the C2 config, which also announce themselves to Zookeeper.

 When the cluster controller detects that N C2 instances are active, it reconfigures the load balancer to switch to them atomically, so that front-end clients see only C2 responses